Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  *        created, which MUST correspond to a reference timestamp of the operator table update
  * @param messageHash the hash of the message that was signed by the operators
- * @param sig the concatenated signature of each signing operator */ struct ECDSACertificate {
+ * @param sig the concatenated signature of each signing operator
+ * @dev ECDSA certificates DO NOT support smart contract signatures */ struct ECDSACertificate {
     uint32 referenceTimestamp;